 From May 16–22, 2026, Safe Boating Awareness Week returns across Canada as an important reminder for all boaters to prioritize safety before heading out on the water.
-Organized by the Canadian Safe Boating Council, this annual initiative helps educate Canadians on responsible boating practices and reducing preventable accidents on our waterways.
-With more than 16 million Canadians participating in recreational boating activities, safety awareness continues to be more important than ever.
+As recreational boating continues to grow across the country, this national awareness campaign encourages Canadians to make informed decisions, prepare properly, and help reduce preventable incidents on our waterways.
+With more than 16 million Canadians participating in recreational boating activities, safety awareness remains more important than ever.

 Wear Your Lifejacket